avadev/Avalara-AvaTax-for-Magento2/docs/getting-started.md

 ## Uninstall Extension

-1. Run this command in the root of your Magento installation directory:
+1. Run this command in the root of your Magento installation directory: `bin/magento module:uninstall Avalara_BaseProvider` `bin/magento module:uninstall ClassyLlama_AvaTax`

-    ```bash
-    bin/magento module:uninstall Avalara_BaseProvider
-    bin/magento module:uninstall ClassyLlama_AvaTax
-    ```

 2. If you installed the module using Composer, run these commands in the root of your Magento installation directory: